-While the topic of Longevity is now accepted by even the most conservative industry, scientific and media professionals, it took tireless years of work to achieve, and the Biogerontology Research Foundation has been on the forefront of these developments.
+While the topic of Longevity is now accepted by even the most conservative industry, scientific and media professionals, it took tireless years of work to achieve, and the Biogerontology Research Foundation has been at the forefront of these developments.

-Now that the UK Longevity Ecosystem has Reached a state of Unprecedented Mainstream Acceptance and Prominence, the Biogerontology Research Foundation is Expanding its Scope to Help Develop the Global Longevity Industry to Scale.
+Now that the UK Longevity Ecosystem has reached a state of unprecedented mainstream acceptance and prominence, the Biogerontology Research Foundation is expanding its scope to help develop the Global Longevity Industry to scale.

 I. Active Involvement in UK Longevity Policy, Politics and Governance Initiatives

-The Biogerontology Research Foundation has always made progressive policy proposals relating to Longevity a core element of its activities, and has recently made the decision to significantly expand its scope of activities in this regard, interfacing with both national and international policy-related organizations to further the United Kingdom’s activities relating to Longevity politics and governance.
+The Biogerontology Research Foundation has always made progressive policy proposals relating to Longevity a core element of its activities, and has recently made the decision to significantly expand its scope of activities in this regard, interfacing with both national and international policy-related organisations to further the United Kingdom’s activities relating to Longevity politics and governance.

 II.
 Cross-Sector Dialogue with All Major UK Longevity Industry Players